FabianFig/FabianFig/README.md

 🧠 **Skills used:** ML scoping, data thinking, ethical ML framing
 🔧 **Tools:** Python, Pandas, Markdown, Jupyter Notebooks

-More assignments, case studies, and a final project will be added as the program progresses.

 ## 📊 GitHub Stats